-This Recession – 5 Reasons You Should Love and Embrace The Bomb by Admin
+This Recession – 5 Reasons You Should Love and Embrace The Bomb by Jessica Hodges

 Enough with this constant barrage of apocalyptic news and doomsday sentiment that just seems to permeate all nooks and crannies of the average office sphere!
 My heart goes out to all who are directly, inversely, or tangentially affected by these last few weeks of torrential demise of financial behemoths that have left many jumpy at the slightest rustle from the corner office.
 However at the risk of sounding insensitive or potentially borderline disturbing, I would urge all to stop dwelling on the irreversible damage of yesterday, instead, use your imagination to see the bright spots.
 Within every dark, heavy ominous cloud, there is plenty of silver linings to be found.
 Within the faltering of the national economy, I rejoice.
 The following are 5 positive reasons why I love economic recession, and so should you!